oracle/terraform-provider-oci/website/docs/r/mysql_mysql_db_system.html.markdown

 The following attributes are exported:

+* `analytics_cluster` -
+	* `cluster_size` - The number of analytics-processing compute instances, of the specified shape, in the Analytics Cluster.
+	* `shape_name` - The shape determines resources to allocate to the Analytics Cluster nodes - CPU cores, memory.
+	* `state` - The current state of the MySQL Analytics Cluster.
+	* `time_created` - The date and time the Analytics Cluster was created, as described by [RFC 3339](https://tools.ietf.org/rfc/rfc3339).
+	* `time_updated` - The time the Analytics Cluster was last updated, as described by [RFC 3339](https://tools.ietf.org/rfc/rfc3339).
 * `availability_domain` - The Availability Domain where the primary DB System should be located.
 * `backup_policy` - The Backup policy for the DB System.
 	* `defined_tags` - Usage of predefined tag keys.
 These predefined keys are scoped to namespaces.